YazanSneneh/reading-notes/README.md

 # Why I use it ?
  1. to add details about software
-    * what is the software is all about. *
+    *what is the software is all about.*
  2. lightweight.
-    * unlike html it give me only styling.
+    * unlike html, markdown give me only styling but no control on it like html.
     * unlike notepad it was build to help style my documentation.

  # how to use it ?
  *go to the link to learn more*
  **[mastering markdown]( https://guides.github.com/features/mastering-markdown/)**

+# when to use it?
+  1. when i want to relate a document to my repo so other developers can read it easily.
+  2. report bugs and issues about software.